mar200919/File-Metadata-Microservice/README.md

 ```

 The information displayed is all the information that is stored in a database.
 The files then gets deleted rigth away.
-In the future, uploading the the cloud could be implemented and then with the database the files could be retrieved using a get, this si not yet implemented and not in any futures plans to be.
+In the future, uploading the cloud could be implemented and then with the database the files could be retrieved using a get, this is not yet implemented and not in any futures plans to be.